kWAYTV/ui-registry/README.md

 </a>

 <p align="center">
-    Registry Starter is a free, open-source template built with Next.js and Shadcn/ui Registry to accelerate your AI-Native Design System.
+    aris.sh registry is the official UI registry for aris.sh, built with Next.js and shadcn/ui.
+It powers component distribution, theming tokens, and v0 integration across projects.
 </p>

 <p align="center">
-  <a href="#deploy-your-own"><strong>Deploy Your Own</strong></a> ·
+  <a href="#about"><strong>About</strong></a> ·
   <a href="#open-in-v0"><strong>Open in v0</strong></a> ·
   <a href="#theming"><strong>Theming</strong></a> ·
   <a href="#running-locally"><strong>Running Locally</strong></a> ·